Federal Publications logo FEDERAL

 Description:

-This updated version of the only portable annotation of the constitutional provisions relating to Aboriginal peoples includes case law on s.
-35(1) (Aboriginal and Treaty rights) and s.
-91(24) (division of powers) and s.
-15 of the Charter (equality rights).
+This updated version of the only portable annotation of the constitutional provisions relating to aboriginal peoples includes a review of the case law under s.
+91(24) of the Constitution Act, 1867 [s.
+91(24) (division of powers)] and the Canadian Charter of Rights and Freedoms [s.
+15, (equality rights), s.
+25 (Aboriginal Rights and Freedoms not affected by the Charter) and s.
+35(1) (Aboriginal and Treaty rights)].
 The consolidation of the Indian Act and Regulations contains hundreds of annotations and the full texts of the Indian Oil and Gas Act and the First Nations Land Management Act.
-This work features a brief annual review of the law, highlights of other legislation related to Aboriginal peoples, important aboriginal cases and a summary of the most important Supreme Court of Canada cases on Aboriginal peoples.
+This work features a brief annual review of the law, highlights of other legislation related to aboriginal peoples, important cases and a summary of the most important Supreme Court of Canada cases on aboriginal law issues.

 • Table of Cases